 5. Due to their voluntary severance upon completing the insurance period and the number of days to pay premium prescribed for putting an employee on an old age pension as per the conditions other than the prescribed ages in sub-clauses (a) and (b) of sub-paragraph (A) of the first clause of Article 60 of Law no. 506 or as per Provisional Article 81 of the same Law;

 6. In the case that the woman dissolves the contracts voluntarily within a year beginning from the date of marriage or

-7. In the case that termination of contract upon the employee’s death,
+7. In the case, that termination of the contract upon the employee’s death,

 a severance pay equal to 30-day salary shall be paid to the employee by the employer for each full year which has passed during the period of the service contract beginning from the starting date of employment.
 For periods exceeding one year, the payment shall be made on the basis of the same proportion.